Initial research for the program will focus on gathering more information on flatbacks, and is detailed in the Strategic Conservation Plan.

 Much of their lifecycle is unknown and there is not a clear understanding of how many turtles there are in WA, or where they breed, forage and mate.

-Current research is focussed on answering the following questions:
+Current research is focused on answering the following questions:

 Biological knowledge gaps:

 - Where are the nesting beaches and when are the turtles nesting?